grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-VUs-Exercises.md

 ### Change the concurrency

-Once again, our test has only utilized a single virtual user, or VU.
+Once again, our test has only utilized a single virtual user or VU.
 We can update the `vus` option to increase the number of requests being performed simultaneously.
 Let's change the `vus` to simulate 10 users by updating the `options` section of our test script:

 ```js
 export const options = {